Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Results

-Here, we describe the structure in the case of the weak spin-orbit interaction.
+Now, we describe the structure in the case of weak spin-orbit interaction.
 In the range of $V_{\rm LS}$ = 0--1000 MeV, the expectation values of all states become close to each other.
-The size of the $^{10}$Be is also comparable to each other with the weak spin-orbit interaction as shown in Fig.~\ref{fig:radius}.
-However, the binding and/or excitation energies are different. $^{10}$Be has a 2$\alpha$+dineutron structure with the weak spin-orbit interaction as mentioned in Ref.~\cite{itagaki2002}.
-All clusters, two $\alpha$s and dineutron, are spin saturated, therefore $< \bm{L} \cdot \bm{S}>$, and $< \bm{S}^2 >$ are 0 as shown in Fig.~\ref{fig:LSandSS}.
+The size of the present states in $^{10}$Be is also comparable to each other with the weak spin-orbit interaction as shown in Fig.~\ref{fig:radius}.
+However, the binding and/or excitation energies are different. $^{10}$Be has a 2$\alpha$+dineutron structure with weak spin-orbit interaction as mentioned in Ref.~\cite{itagaki2002}.
+All clusters, two $\alpha$s and dineutron, are spin saturated, and therefore, $< \bm{L} \cdot \bm{S}>$, and $< \bm{S}^2 >$ are 0, as shown in Fig.~\ref{fig:LSandSS}.
 The 0$^+_1$ and 2$^+_1$ states are composed of the $K=0$ component, while the 2$^+_2$ state is composed of the $K=2$ component.
-In fact, those states have the same inner structure, various physical quantities, radii, $< \bm{L} \cdot \bm{S}>$, and $< \bm{S}^2 >$, show the same value as reconfirmed in this paper.
+In fact, all the states have the same inner structure, various physical quantities, radii, $< \bm{L} \cdot \bm{S}>$, and $< \bm{S}^2 >$, and hence, they show the same value as reconfirmed in this work.

-With the strong spin-orbit interaction, the dineutron is broken and neutrons occupy the molecular orbits.
-This can be seen from the large spin-orbit splitting (Fig.~\ref{fig:energy}) and large expectation values of $< \bm{L} \cdot \bm{S}>$, and $< \bm{S}^2 >$ with the strong spin-orbit interaction.
+With the strong spin-orbit interaction, the dineutron is broken and neutrons occupy the molecular orbits, as observed from the large spin-orbit splitting (Fig.~\ref{fig:energy}) and large expectation values of $< \bm{L} \cdot \bm{S}>$, and $< \bm{S}^2 >$ with the strong spin-orbit interaction.
 The excess neutrons in the 0$^+_1$ and 2$^+_1$ states occupy the ($\pi_{3/2}$)$^2$ orbitals around 2$\alpha$ clusters, while the excess neutrons in the 2$^+_2$ state occupy the ($\pi_{3/2}$)($\pi_{1/2}$) orbitals.
 Because the $\pi_{1/2}$ orbital is a spin-orbit-unfavored one, it tends to leave from the $\alpha$ clusters.
-Therefore the radius of the 2$^+_2$ state gives a larger value than that of the 0$^+_1$ and 2$^+_1$ states as shown in Fig.~\ref{fig:radius}.
+Therefore, the radius of the 2$^+_2$ state is larger than the radii of the 0$^+_1$ and 2$^+_1$ states as shown in Fig.~\ref{fig:radius}.